 I cannot directly say that Patrik was taking steroids.

-But if you put two and two together and understand that steroids make you stronger and more muscular, and he held a world record in a federation where people can freely use steroids without any risk of getting caught, it could be fair to assume that he also was likely taking steroids.
+But if you put two and two together and understand that steroids make you stronger and more muscular, and he held a world record in a federation where people can freely use steroids, it could be fair to assume that he also was taking steroids.

-One thing the film did not highlight is that during this time, Patrik was consuming 4 protein shakes per day as part of a diet that contained a total of 410g protein.
-That is a lot of protein
+One thing the film did not highlight is that during this time, Patrik was consuming 4 protein shakes per day as part of a diet that contained a total of 410g of protein.
+That is a lot of protein.

-According to this article, his diet looked like:
+According to an article, his diet looked like this: